Meppen: History

-1814–1815—Resolutions of the Congress of Vienna assign Meppen and the Duchy of Arenberg to the Kingdom of Hanover.

-1855—Meppen connected to the Hannoverschen Westbahn railway line upon its opening.

-1866—Hanover becomes a province of Prussia.

-1871—Part of the German Empire.

-1938—Kristallnacht: the German police and SA broke down into Jewish houses and carried out mass arrests, beatings and tortures of Jews.
-Germans burned down the synagogue and destroyed Jewish homes and enterprises.
-Some Jews were deported to the Oranienburg concentration camp.

-1939—German prisoner-of-war camp Stalag VI-B established in Meppen-Versen, in which initially around 5,000 Polish prisoners of war were held after the German invasion of Poland, which started World War II, and then from 1940 to 1942 French, Belgian, Polish, Soviet and other POWs were held there.

-1943—Italian prisoners of war brought by the Germans to the Stalag VI-B.

-1944—Stalag VI-B converted into a subcamp of the Neuengamme concentration camp.
-Over 1,700 men were imprisoned there and used as forced labour, and over 20% of them died.

-1945—Prisoners of the subcamp were evacuated by the Germans to Bremen, most in a death march, in which at least 50 prisoners died, sick ones by train, and then they were mostly transported to the Neuengamme concentration camp.

-1946—The state of Prussia is abolished after the World War II.
-Meppen becomes part of the newly created Land of Lower Saxony.

-1977—District reforms in Lower Saxony unite the former districts of Lingen, Meppen and Aschendorf-Hümmling in the district of Emsland, with Meppen as administrative seat.

 Culture and sights

 Theatre

 Between September and April the Meppen Theatre Group (Theatergemeinde Meppen) offers a comprehensive programme.
 Productions take place in the Meppen Theatre and Concert Hall, which was designed by Eberhard Kulenkampff and completed in 1959.
 It also acts as a school hall for the Windthorst Gymnasium.
 The programme includes both touring theatre productions as well as musical events of various genres.

 From May to September, the Emsland Open Air Stage at Meppen (Emsländische Freilichtbühne Meppen) offers visitors a family musical and an evening event, mostly based on musical productions.
 More than 30,000 visitors come each year to the open air theatre in Esterfeld Forest to see large musical performances involving casts of up to 100.